greg-raven/grus/_posts/2018-10-02-shut-down-the-circus-and-confirm-kavanaugh.md

 We should brook no further delay of a full Senate confirmation of Judge Brett Kavanaugh’s appointment to the Supreme Court.

-The latest delay was the Senate requesting the FBI to investigate “credible allegations.”
-There are no “credible allegations.”
+The latest delay was the Senate requesting the FBI to investigate "credible allegations."
+There are no "credible allegations."

 Lawbreaking, rule-breaking, violence, and disruption have already marred the public Kavanaugh confirmation hearings.
 The Senate should shut down this circus and move the Kavanaugh confirmation to a timely vote.